-Hysterosonography, also called sonohysterography, uses sound waves to produce pictures of the inside of a woman's uterus and help diagnose unexplained vaginal bleeding.
-Hysterosonography is performed very much like a gynecologic exam and involves the insertion of the transducer into the vagina after you empty your bladder.
+Hysterosonography, also called sonohysterography, uses sound waves to produce pictures of the inside of a woman's uterus and help diagnose many problems, including unexplained vaginal bleeding, infertility, and repeated miscarriages.
+Hysterosonography is performed very much like a gynecologic exam.
+Your doctor will insert a speculum into your vagina and insert a catheter into the cavity of the uterus.
 Using a small tube inserted into the vagina, your doctor will inject a small amount of sterile saline into the cavity of the uterus and study the lining of the uterus using the ultrasound transducer.
-Ultrasound does not use ionizing radiation, has no known harmful effects, and provides a clear picture of soft tissues that don't show up well on x-ray images.
+Ultrasound does not use ionizing radiation, has no known harmful effects, and provides a clear picture of soft tissues that don't show up well on x-rays.

 - What is Sonohysterography (Ultrasound of the Uterus)?